textractortechnologies/casefinder/README.md

 * ...

+== Deployment for development ==
+Tested with the following versions:
+* Vagrant 1.7.2
+* VirtualBox 4.3.22
+  * VirtualBox Extensions Pack
+* An internet connection to retrieve and install dependencies

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.